Pink Vintage Dresser with Gold Hardware

 We recently upgraded from our cheap hobby sprayer, and I couldn’t be more impressed with our new sprayer.
 Learn more about how to paint furniture with a sprayer here.

-Distressing Pink Dresser
+Distressing and Sealing Pink Vintage Dresser

 After the paint was dry, I sanded everything down with 220 grit sandpaper and focused on sanding the edges and raised parts of the dresser for a nice distressed look.
-Learn more ways to get a distressed furniture look here!
+Learn more distressing furniture techniques here!
+Then, I vacuumed up the dust and wiped any leftover dust away with a tack cloth.

-To give the paint finish extra durability and make it easier to wipe down, I sprayed on 3 coats of my favorite top coat.
+To give the paint finish extra durability and make it easier to wipe down, I sprayed on 3 coats of waterbased poly, my favorite top coat.
 Learn ALL of my tips and tricks on how to spray polyurethane here!

-For more pink furniture makeovers, check out these pink painted furniture ideas and pink dresser ideas!
+For more pink furniture makeovers, check out these pink painted furniture and pink dresser ideas!
 And if you have a tall dresser, check out these tall dresser ideas to try out.

 More Dresser Makeovers